Anna-Assistant/Anna/docs/Contributing.md

 - Avoid duplicate PRs, if need be comment on the older PR with the PR number of the follow-up (new PR) and close the obsolete PR yourself.

+- If you are interested in solving an issue, Comment on the issue so that it is assigned to you.
+If no response is there for more than 7 days, maintainers will mark the issue unassigned.

+- Make sure you read docs once, Answers to most of your questions is already there.

+- In case of suggestions for new features or bugs make an issue.
+Make sure you give proper title, description and relevant links.

 Also, we have a team of maintainers to whom you can write if your pull-request goes unnoticed.
 They may have time.
+If you need any help solving an issue feel free to reach out to us.